- Chart

 Strengths

-- Extensive global sales and service network.
+- Extensive global service and support network

 Weaknesses